Templates Guides

 • Credit policies: Will you sell your services on credit?
 If so, how will you approve customers or determine creditworthiness?

-Mention the key roles that will manage the business on a day-to-day basis, including the general manager, operations manager, and other leadership roles.
+Mention the key roles that will manage the business on a day-to-day basis, including the general manager, operations manager, and other management team roles.
 What experience do they bring to the business?
 Do they hold special or distinctive competencies?
 Is there a plan for continuation of the business if leadership is lost or incapacitated?

 You should also list professional and advisory support, including: